-In 1997, the Ministry of Health asked Parkwood Hospital to prepare a proposal for the development of a short-term residential program to meet the needs of persons over the age of 16 with an acquired brain injury and moderate to severe behaviour problems.
-In 1998, the Ministry approved the Parkwood proposal and in 1999, the Board of Directors of St. Joseph's Health Care London demonstrated their strong commitment to the project by dedicating funds to the construction of a free-standing, home-like facility on the grounds of Parkwood Hospital.
+This program is a short-term residential stay to meet the needs of persons over the age of 16 with an acquired brain injury and moderate to severe behaviour problems.
+In 1998, the Ministry approved the Parkwood proposal and in 1999, the Board of Directors of St. Joseph's Health Care London demonstrated their strong commitment to the project by dedicating funds to the construction of a free-standing, home-like facility on the grounds of what is now Parkwood lnstitute.
 The first program participants were admitted in August 2001.

 The five bed residential component of the Neurobehavioural Rehabilitation Program serves participants with an acquired brain injury and high care needs including significant behavioural problems and/or cognitive and mental health issues that severely interfere with their ability to benefit from traditional rehabilitation programs or community reintegration.